-The Top 50 Destination Wedding Spots
+The Top Destination Wedding Locations of All Time

 When to Wed: Avoid March, aka spring-break season, as well as the hurricane season from June through November.